AziziFahmiAr/TechnicalBackend/README.md

 Welcome to Muhammad Azizi Fahmi's portfolio.

-This is Backend for the technical taask which is to manage Freelance Developer for CDN.
+This is Simple Web API which is to manage Freelance Developer for CDN.

 As to implement this one, I implement using Dependency Injection to inject the data.
 For short, dependency injection in we inject the class into another class to be used.